ahmettoguz/Micro-Docker-Config/README.md

 ### Backend

++ **Postman Endpoint Collection:** Postman collection added for ensure validation of all API endpoints.
 + **TLS/HTTPS:** Centeralized TLS/HTTPS support for all services with selfsigned certificate.
 + **External Communication:** Manage communication with frontend.
 + **Swagger Documentation:** Endpoint documentation integrated for documentation and testing purposes.